Tag

 The tradeoff

 Two different execution paths to maintain.
 Two different build chains: node-gyp for the addons, CMake plus the platform's toolchain for the executables.
-The standalone benchmarks are vendored from a private Crucible repo at a pinned commit — a sync burden that has to be carried deliberately.
+The standalone benchmarks are imported from Keystone Harness at a pinned revision.
+That public benchmark boundary is independently buildable and reviewable, but the sync burden still has to be carried deliberately.

 What sloppiness looked like

 Early on, the src/infrastructure/benchmarks/benchmark_* files were Linux x86-64 ELF binaries, committed once and forgotten.
 Packaging on macOS or Windows shipped non-functional benchmarks that failed silently on first run.
-The fix moved binaries out of git, vendored source from Crucible at a pinned commit, wired per-platform builds into the packaging script, and added a test-benchmark-dlls smoke test as a gate.
+The fix moved binaries out of git, vendored source from Keystone Harness at a pinned revision, wired per-platform builds into the packaging script, and added a test-benchmark-dlls smoke test as a gate.
 The boundary only stays clean if it has a check guarding it.

 src/infrastructure/benchmarks/ holds the executable integration layer. package.json build.mac.binaries enumerates the nine benchmark binaries for individual signing.
 ADR-005 covers the algorithm-category split.
-The pinned Crucible commit is at benchmarks/src/CRUCIBLE-SOURCE.md (commit 15903430e21287ff4617b4975263e93073aee86e).
-PRs #3 and #4 (repair/crucible-benchmark-packaging).
+Keystone Harness is the public source and CLI boundary for the nine standalone benchmarks.
 The smoke test lives at src/scripts/test-benchmark-dlls.cjs and runs on every packaging job.

-Risk: pinning means manual sync on Crucible updates.
-The sync procedure needs to be documented in CRUCIBLE-SOURCE.md if it is not already.
-The smoke gate catches build-time breakage, not semantic drift in the upstream benchmark source.
+Risk: pinning means manual sync when Keystone Harness changes.
+The smoke gate catches build-time breakage, not semantic drift in the benchmark source.

 Flexible-metrics schema